 Paper 3: Speaking (30% of the A level).
-The student's chosen research project will be discussed as well as on one of the social theme studied.
+This includes a presentation and discussion of the individual research project.

 Not everyone who studies Spanish will be looking for a career in languages although many former students have gone on to University to study either single honours in Spanish or have combined it with other subjects such as French, Linguistics, Law, Business, Maths, Science and English.
 Some students have even taken up further languages such as Italian, Chinese and Catalan.